Camouflage (2007 game show)

-Camouflage is a television game show that aired on Game Show Network.
+Camouflage is an American television game show that aired on Game Show Network.
 Hosted by Roger Lodge, and billed as "the hidden word game where the answer is always right in front of you", Camouflage originally aired for 40 episodes from July 2 to 27, 2007.
 The show is a word game, with contestants searching for a hidden word or phrase in a string of jumbled letters.
 The show is produced by Enjoy the Ride Productions in association with McB Entertainment.

 Originally, two shows aired per night at 7:00 and 7:30 PM Eastern time.
 However, on July 30 the second run was removed and replaced by Lingo while the airings moved to weeknights at 1:30 AM Eastern.
 On January 5, 2009, Wheel of Fortune took over its time slot.

 Gameplay

 Three contestants are shown a jumble of letters which contains the answer within, spelled out in correct order (albeit with intervening or "decoy" letters).
 A clue is also provided to aid the contestants with the puzzle, but the clue is often indirect; most clues involve some sort of word play.
 Similar to Jeopardy! the show features puzzles titled "double" and "final" Camouflage.

 As each puzzle is played, decoy letters are removed one at a time, making the answer easier to discern but reducing the total value by 10 points for each decoy latter that is removed; the process stops once there are no more decoy letters remaining or when the value of the puzzle reaches 10 points, whichever comes first.
 A contestant may buzz in at any time during a puzzle to give an answer.
 If correct, the answer is revealed, and the contestant is credited the point value of the puzzle at the time the guess is made.
 There is no point penalty for a wrong answer, but a contestant who is incorrect may not make any more guesses for that particular puzzle.

 The game is played in three rounds.
 Gameplay is identical in each round, but the difficulty of the puzzles increases.
 Each puzzle in the first round has a starting value of 100 points, and each answer consists of a minimum of one word.
 The second round's puzzles are worth 200 points to start, and each answer consists of a minimum of two words.
 In addition, the first two letters that drop from each puzzle do not affect its value (they are "free letters").
 In the third round, puzzles have a minimum of three words with a starting value of 300 points.
 Also, the first five letters drop from the puzzle without decreasing its value.
 At the end of the third round, the contestant with the highest score moves on to the endgame.
 If there is a tie, a tiebreaker puzzle is played using the Round 1 format.

 All correct answers to all puzzles have letters that read from left to right.